Hondy000/x-pro-enhancer/README.md

 ## Why This Extension?

-Many users miss the iconic Twitter blue bird that represented the platform for over a decade.
-This extension brings back that familiar, friendly logo that millions of users associate with the platform.
+X Pro Enhancer is designed to give users more control over their X Pro experience.
+Starting with the beloved blue bird logo restoration, we're building a comprehensive suite of enhancement features for power users.

 ## License